andaze/WebCorporate/content/solution/workforce-analytics/index.en.md

   imageName: workforce.png
   imageTitle: ''
   imageDescription: ''
-subtitle: Workforce "Analysis" tool to increase productivity of companies promoting remote work.
+subtitle: Workforce Analysis tool to increase productivity of companies promoting remote work.
-description: "Andaze Ltd.'s solution 'Occupancy Management System' provides a 'workforce analysis (workforce analysis)' tool to increase the productivity of remote work promotion companies.
-The 'Occupancy Management System,' which can be customized to fit your company's policies and organization, is ideal for workforce management and workforce analysis for remote work promotion companies."
+description: Andaze Ltd.'s solution "Occupancy Management System" provides a "workforce analysis (workforce analysis)" tool to increase the productivity of remote work promotion companies.
+The "Occupancy Management System", which can be customized to fit your company's policies and organization, is ideal for workforce management and workforce analysis for remote work promotion companies.
 ---
 # **Workforce Analytics**